 Seattle University selects for admission those students who have demonstrated in their prior studies an ability to achieve a level of academic performance necessary to earn a degree.
-University admission policy is established by the Vice President for Academic Affairs through the Director of Admissions and Records.
+University admission policy is administered by the Vice President for Academic Affairs through the Director of Admissions and Records.
 All academic documents submitted by applicants become the property of Seattle University.
-In addition to the requirements for admission set forth in this section of the Bulletin, reference must be made to additional or distinctive requisites in the individual Colleges or Schools of the University.
-Such information will be found in the section of the Bulletin dealing with the specific College or School.
+In addition to the requirements for admission set forth in this section of the Bulletin, reference must be made to additional or distinctive requirements in the individual Colleges or Schools of the Bulletin dealing with the specific College or School.